 With emphasis on research and analysis, the curriculum examines the underlying causes of criminal offenses and victimization with regard to violent and property crimes.
 Core classes span the sociology and criminology disciplines.
 Elective courses in these disciplines explore penology, victimology, environmental criminology, and comparative criminology.
 A maximum of 12 credit hours may be taken in related, non–criminology electives, including corrections and criminal justice topics such as policing and society, crime and popular culture, and administration of corrections and juvenile justice.

 Transfer students may apply a maximum of 12 credit hours of graduate study from other WKU departments or other regionally accredited institutions.
 In–state and out–of–state residents pay the same tuition rates.
 All applicants must submit a GRE score with their application.

-WKU is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges.
+Western Kentucky University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 5. Missouri State University

 The master’s degree in criminology online at Missouri State University–Springfield mimics the on–campus accelerated format option.
 MSU’s program focuses on critical analysis and effective leadership, based on theoretical knowledge and advanced research techniques.
 The program caters to students seeking professional development or those preparing for law and doctoral programs.